-The year 2013 brought joyful tidings for the David Austin roses, with double the glory, having received a Gold Medal during the Courson Plant Days and then another Gold Medal in stride at the Chelsea Flower Show…
+The year 2013 brought joyful tidings for the David Austin roses, with double the glory!
+This famous English breeder’s roses received a first Gold Medal during the Courson Plant Days in France and then, a short time later, another Gold Medal at the Chelsea Flower Show…

 Discover without delaying four new English roses, created by David Austin for all lovers of beauty and charming gardens.